 My Childhood Trauma and how it affected me throughout life.

+and a large army into Budapest.
+They went on a rampage, killing wantonly.
 Many horrors occurred during that war that my father later told me about.
-My parents decided to get out of the country to get away from Communism, but more importantly,
+My parents decided to get out of Hungary right away and

-After night fall, we set off on foot for the nine mile journey into Austria.
+It was November 22.
+After night fall, we set off on foot for the nine mile journey.
 I was given a sleeping pill and was carried by my father; everyone else walked.
 They walked through corn fields and on

 railroad tracks, until we got close to the border, where we had to cross a bridge over a stream to get into Austria.
 Shortly before we got there, it started sleeting.

 I woke from my drugged delirium to find that I was not in my warm bed, but outside in the night with freezing rain falling on me and my bare arm and I started wailing!

 To everyone's horror, there were two Russian tanks stationed by the bridge to intercept anyone trying to leave the country.
 I was inconsolable and couldn't stop my frantic bawling.
 According to my mother,

 I was crying so hard that there was no way that the Russian soldiers, in their tanks, didn't hear me.
 She thought that they felt sorry for us and let us go.
 But I think that it's probably more likely that

 the sound of the ice pellets falling on the metal tanks made such a racket that the soldiers couldn't hear anything else.